goreleaser/goreleaser/www/docs/customization/nfpm.md

         # The posttrans script runs after all RPM package transactions / stages.
         posttrans: ./scripts/posttrans.sh

+      # The package summary.
+This is, by default, the first line of the
+      # description, but can be explicitly provided here.
+      # Defaults to the first line of the description.
+      summary: Explicit Summary for Sample Package

       # The package group.
 This option is deprecated by most distros
       # but required by old distros like CentOS 5 / EL 5 and earlier.
       group: Unspecified

-      # The package summary.
-This is, by default, the first line of the
-      # description, but can be explicitly provided here.
-      summary: Explicit Summary for Sample Package

       # The packager is used to identify the organization that actually packaged
       # the software, as opposed to the author of the software.